-- Lead a teaching workshop
+- Lead a teaching workshop or presentation

 - Participate in Teaching Academy symposium